 3 tbsp heavy cream

-To make frosting combine cream cheese and agave in a medium bowl until well blended
+To make frosting combine cream cheese and honey in a medium bowl until well blended

 Whip in heavy cream until frosting is nice and thick